Debtor In Possession: Everything You Need to Know

 DIP Financing as a Potential Solution

 A company facing such financial woes is most likely already considering restructuring or even selling the business.
 Out-of-court workouts are another option and might succeed.
 However, sometimes a Chapter 11 filing can provide powerful options, including the ability to facilitate financing.
 If a company needs a loan but a potential lender isn’t willing to provide it or has a concern about a legal challenge, the Bankruptcy Code offers a way to assure a lender that the loan won’t be challenged.
 This would remain true even if the lender is an insider or potential purchaser.

 Why Use Chapter 11?

 One of the major reasons companies file for Chapter 11 bankruptcy is because the process does provide special legal protections.
 These protections for the company include an automatic stay and sometimes the ability to restructure debts through a Chapter 11 plan of reorganization.
 These protections for purchasers of assets can sometimes lead to a sale price that would have never been realized without bankruptcy.

 If you need help with a case involving a debtor in possession, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.